nordeim/Account-Bookkeeping/docs/README_v11.md

         GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA accounting TO sgbookkeeper_user;
         GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA audit TO sgbookkeeper_user;

-        ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA core GRANT ALL ON TABLES TO sgbookkeeper_user;
+        -- For future tables created by the admin role (e.g., during migrations) ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA core GRANT ALL ON TABLES TO sgbookkeeper_user;
         ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA accounting GRANT ALL ON TABLES TO sgbookkeeper_user;
         ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA business GRANT ALL ON TABLES TO sgbookkeeper_user;